How to Research Inmate Information.

 FYI: Some “jails” are state prisons or are combined state and local lockups.
 Also, a state inmate that is temporarily at a county jail will only be allowed publications based on that jail’s regulations.

 Why this page?
-Historically, about one in five orders on this site would not be delivered (as placed) due to lack of inmate ID#, an address error, or the contents of the package.
-We cannot refund due to customer’s errors once the order is processed.
-Some partial refunds are possible if/when a package is returned to the bookstore.
+Historically, about one in five orders on this site would not be delivered (as placed) due to lack of inmate ID#, an address error, or the contents of the package

 For more information see our Terms and Conditions.